cncf/tag-contributor-strategy/website/content/accessibility/deaf-and-hard-of-hearing/best-practices -interviewing-deaf-hoh-individual.md

 title: "Best practices when interviewing a deaf or hard of hearing individuals (media interviews)"
 date: 2024-02-20
 description: >
-  Tips when doing media interviews with a deaf or hard of hearing individuals
+  Tips when doing media interviews with deaf or hard of hearing individuals
 ---

 Accommodation needs will depend on the interviewee.
-Deaf individuals may use sign language or speak and lip-read, while hard of hearing interviewees hear but also rely on additional queues (e.g., lip-reading, captions).
-In-person or virtual interviews and podcasts provide different opportunities and challenges, so please be sure to read through all relevant sections.
+Deaf individuals may use sign language or speak and lip-read, while hard of hearing interviewees hear but also rely on additional cues (e.g., lip-reading, captions).
+In-person or virtual interviews and podcasts present different opportunities and challenges, so please be sure to read through all relevant sections.

 ## 1. Interviewing a deaf individual through an interpreter

-### 1.2.
+### 1.1.
 Info for production team

 **Extended Interviews (30+ minutes)**: You'll need two interpreters for any interview longer than 30 minutes.
 Interpreting requires a high degree of concentration, and regular breaks are needed to ensure accuracy and interpreter well-being.